mscrnt/TextAdventure/README.md

 # Text Adventure Game - Project README

 ## Introduction

+### Warning!!!

+This project is in early alpha.
+Quests have not been implemented.
+Player can move around and interact with environment in limited ways.

 Welcome to my Text-Based Adventure Game, an engaging and interactive experience where your choices shape the narrative.
 Enhanced with AI, this game offers a unique journey through a world of mystery and challenges, featuring exploration, interaction with objects and NPCs, and solving puzzles or completing quests.

 ## Features